Natasha Howard: WNBA

-On February 7, 2018, Howard was traded to the Seattle Storm in exchange for a second round pick in the 2018 WNBA Draft.
+On February 7, 2018, Howard was traded to the Seattle Storm in exchange for a second round pick in the 2018 WNBA draft.
 In the 2018 season, Howard would be the starting power forward for the Storm.
 She would have the best season of her career in Seattle as she averaged career-highs in scoring, blocks, rebounds, assists and steals.
 Howard would also be named to the WNBA All-Defensive First Team and was second in the league in blocks.
 The Storm finished with a league-best 26–8 record.
 They would receive a double-bye to the semi-finals.
 In the semi-finals series, the Storm would defeat the Phoenix Mercury in five games advancing to the Finals, making this Howard's fourth consecutive finals appearance.
 In the Finals, the Storm would defeat the Washington Mystics in a three-game sweep.
 In Game 3, Howard scored a new career-high 29 points along with 14 rebounds.

 In 2019, Howard would have a breakout season.
 She would be voted into the 2019 WNBA All-Star Game, making it her first all-star appearance.
 On July 17, 2019, Howard scored a new career-high 33 points in a 90–79 victory over the Minnesota Lynx.
 Howard would finish the season average a new career-high in scoring, rebounds, assists and steals.
 She was made a WNBA All-Star and named to the WNBA All-Defensive First Team for the second time while also winning the WNBA Defensive Player of the Year Award.
 The Storm finished as the number 6 seed with an 18–16 record.
-The Storm however were unable to defend their title in the playoffs as they were eliminated in the second round elimination game by the Los Angeles Sparks.
+The Storm, however, could not defend their title in the playoffs as they were eliminated in the second-round elimination game by the Los Angeles Sparks.

 In 2020, the season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
 Howard played all 22 games, the Storm had a fully active roster with everyone healthy and available as they finished the season 18–4 with the number 2 seed, receiving a double-bye to the semi-finals.
-In the semi-finals they would defeat the Minnesota Lynx in a three-game sweep, going back to the Finals for the second time in three years.
-In the Finals, the Storm would sweep the Las Vegas Aces to win the series, earning Howard her third WNBA championship.
+In the playoff semi-finals they defeated the Minnesota Lynx in a three-game sweep, going back to the Finals for the second time in three years.
+In the Finals, the Storm swept the Las Vegas Aces to win the series, earning Howard her third WNBA championship.